Some basic information on attending the jams

 - Some water in a non-breakable bottle is good to have if you get warm.
 Drinking a bit of water can also help if you feel dizzy.

 - For beginners, it is not necessarily easy to go in and start dancing with others.
 Give yourself time to become used to the space.
-It is helpful to move and dance by oneself and focus on feeling in place of thinking.
+If you are not used to being in close touch or are not sure what your limits are, give yourself time.
+It is often helpful to move and dance by oneself and focus on feeling in place of thinking.
 Know that you can experiment and step out at any time.